 - Interest FREE Payment Plans

-Sirens Beach Village in Malia has 229 rooms, spread over 4 floors.
+Sirens Beach Village in Malia has 229 rooms, distributed across 9 buildings and spread over 4 floors.
 The hotel is located directly at the sandy beach.
-To make your stay more comfortable 2 elevators, a lounge, a conference room, a mini market, a lobby and a reception are available.
-An entertainment program suited for children and a playground are available for young guests.
-The staff in this 4 storey hotel speaks Russian, German, Italian and English.
+To make your stay more comfortable 2 elevators, a lounge, a lobby, a reception and a mini market are available.
+The staff in this 4 storey hotel speaks German, English, Russian and Italian.
+A playground for children is available.
 3 swimming pools, seasonally open with a separate children's pool are available.
 For convenience, refreshing drinks are offered at the pool bar.
 Sunshades and sunbeds are available free of charge at the beach and at the pool.
-Accessible from the hotel: airport HER (35 km) and disco (300 m).
-The hotel is within easy reach of supermarkets, city centre, bus stops, bars and restaurants and tourist information.
-For your entertainment the hotel features a theatre and TV lounge.
+The hotel is within easy reach of tourist information, disco, bus stops, city centre, bars and restaurants and supermarkets.
+Distance from the hotel to: airport HER (30 km).
+For your entertainment the hotel features a TV lounge and theatre.
 Vehicles may be parked in the parking lot.

 - Children's playground